Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 In his role leading Tapton School he re designated the school as a National Teaching school allowing Tapton’s commitment to the development of the system to continue through Fields of Learning Teaching School.

 David is an experienced system leader and believes that the Trust must contribute to the development of education locally, regionally and nationally.
 This external focus is clear in his role as National Leader of Education and in his participation in the Building Educational Bridges programme with Singapore focussed on Mathematics education.

 David is passionate that TSAT is here to make a difference.
 Everything that the Trust does must improve life chances, raise aspirations and allow all our learners to realise their dreams.
 Education has the power to transform lives.
 He is committed to ensuring development of everyone within our community by always being mindful of the health and well being of each individual.

 David believes that our Trust is uniquely placed to make a difference.
 The diversity within TSAT is a real strength that encourages a rich culture of growth through innovation.

-Julia is responsible for the strategic, financial and operational management of the Trust
+Julia is Deputy CEO for the Trust with responsible for the strategic, governance, financial and operational management.

-Julia has over 20 years’ experience of working with Trusts to improve governance and financial controls.
-Her roles have included Chair of Finance for Hospice UK, Chief Executive of an Independent Trustee company and she led finance at a Children’s Hospice.
+Julia has over 10 years experience in education and over 30 years’ experience of developing Trusts to improve governance and financial controls.
+Her roles have included Chief Executive of an Independent Trustee company, Chair of Finance for Hospice UK and a Trustee at Weston Park Cancer Care.
 She is a Fellow of the Institute of Chartered accountants England and Wales (ICAEW) and has worked at PwC and BDO.

 Ben Purvis - HR and Compliance Manager